Onnv7/Shopfee-API/README.md

 # 1. Introduction
-The Shopfee API is a backend system that handles functionalities/requests to serve the Shopfee food ordering software system using Spring Boot.
+The Shopfee API is a backend system that handles functionalities/requests to serve the Shopfee beverage ordering software system using Spring Boot.

 # 2. System Requirements
 - Java version 17, using Maven for package management